vaishdeshpande/slsapis/README.md

 # Serverless Framework Python Flask API service backed by DynamoDB on AWS

-This template demonstrates how to develop and deploy a simple Python Flask API service, backed by DynamoDB, running on AWS Lambda using the traditional Serverless Framework.
+This template demonstrates a simple Python Flask API service, backed by DynamoDB, running on AWS Lambda using the traditional Serverless Framework.

 ## Anatomy of the template

 This template configures a single function, `api`, which is responsible for handling all incoming requests thanks to configured `httpApi` events.
-To learn more about `httpApi` event configuration options, please refer to [httpApi event docs](https://www.serverless.com/framework/docs/providers/aws/events/http-api/).
-As the events are configured in a way to accept all incoming requests, `Flask` framework is responsible for routing and handling requests internally.
 The implementation takes advantage of `serverless-wsgi`, which allows you to wrap WSGI applications such as Flask apps.
-To learn more about `serverless-wsgi`, please refer to corresponding [GitHub repository](https://github.com/logandk/serverless-wsgi).
 The template also relies on `serverless-python-requirements` plugin for packaging dependencies from `requirements.txt` file.
-For more details about `serverless-python-requirements` configuration, please refer to corresponding [GitHub repository](https://github.com/UnitedIncome/serverless-python-requirements).

-Additionally, the template also handles provisioning of a DynamoDB database that is used for storing data about users.
-The Flask application exposes two endpoints, `POST /users` and `GET /user/{userId}`, which allow to create and retrieve users.
+Additionally, the template also handles provisioning of a DynamoDB database that is used for storing data about IAM users.
+The Flask application exposes five endpoints, `POST /users`, `GET /user/{userId}`, `GET /users`,`DELETE /users`and `GET /sync` which allow to create, retrieve specific user , retrieve all users, delete users and sync iam users and dynamodb.

 ## Usage